 What Are The Down Payment Requirements When Buying a Home?

-What kind of down payment do you need to buy a home?
+What do you need for a house down payment?
 This is one of the first questions potential homebuyers ask, and for a good reason.

 But the old days of everyone making a 20% down payment are long gone.
 You may need to make a down payment to buy a home, but how much of a down payment depends significantly on your circumstances and goals.